300 Series vs. 400 Series Stainless Steel: Key Differences to Keep in Mind

 Stainless steel is an important building material in industries across the world.
-What some may not be aware of, however, is how stainless steel grades can differ and what unique qualities they can offer for different projects.
+If you’re already confident that stainless steel is proper type of steel for your project, the next step is to understand how stainless steel grades can differ and what unique qualities they can offer for different projects.

-Today, the steel experts at Pennsylvania Steel Company are breaking down two of their most popular grades, 300 series stainless steel and 400 series stainless steel.
+Today, the steel experts at Pennsylvania Steel Company, which offers products such as tool steel, sheet steel, and plate steel, are breaking down two of their most popular grades, 300 series stainless steel and 400 series stainless steel.
 Keep reading to learn what makes them different and which you should choose for your project.

 What are Stainless Steel Grades?